Asmara: Religion

 Four big landmarks of the city are the Church of Our Lady of the Rosary and the Kidane Mehret Cathedral of the Catholic faith (the former of Latin and the latter of Coptic rite), the Enda Mariam Cathedral of the Eritrean Orthodox Tewahedo Church, and the Al Khulafa Al Rashiudin Mosque of the Islamic faith.
-Christians and Muslims have lived peacefully together in Asmara for centuries.
-The religious majority in Asmara are Orthodox Christians.
-The population in the Central Region is 89 percent Christian (almost 84 percent Orthodox, 4 percent Roman Catholic, and more than 1 percent Protestant) and 5 percent Muslim.
+The population in the Central Region, which contains Asmara, is 89 percent Christian (almost 84 percent Orthodox, 4 percent Roman Catholic, and more than 1 percent Protestant) and 5 percent Muslim.

 Asmara is also the see of the archbishop of the Eritrean Orthodox Tewahedo Church, which became autocephalous in 1993.
 The archbishop was elevated in 1998 to the rank of Patriarchate of Eritrea, on a par with the Ethiopian Orthodox Tewahedo Church.

 Economy

 Eritrean Airlines, the Eritrean Telecommunications Corporation, and other companies are headquartered in the city.
 The country's national television station Eri-TV has many studios located in various areas in the capital.

-Asmara Brewery, built 1939 under the name of Melotti, is located in the city and employs 600 people.
+Asmara Brewery, built in 1939 under the name of Melotti, is located in the city and employs 600 people.
 The brewery produces Asmara beer and other beverages like rum and gin.
 The brewery also owns and operates as a sponsor of the local football team Asmara Brewery FC, also named "Asmara Birra" (translated "Asmara Beer").